TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Montenegro, located across the Adriatic Sea from Italy, is still politically connected to Serbia but according to Miko is “almost independent.”
 It’s important to him that, unlike the rest of the Balkans, Montenegro never accepted Turkish rule.
 He summed up a pervasive Montenegrin attitude when he said, “We are different.
 I am different.”

-St. Stefan, Adriatic coast of Montenegro
+The island village St. Stefan, on the Adriatic coast of Montenegro.

 St. Stefan, a posh island resort joined to the mainland by a causeway.